Advantages & Disadvantages of Microsoft Dynamics 365 Business Central

 1. Mature, End-to-End Solution

-According to Solutions Architect, James Thomas, Dynamics 365 provides a “complete end-to-end platform.
+According to Velosio Solutions Architect, James Thomas, Dynamics 365 provides a “complete end-to-end platform.
 You get true cloud-based apps and infrastructure, supported by Microsoft data centers.
 That means you’ll get security protections and scalability right out-of-the-box.”

 Dynamics 365 connects your entire business.
 So, rather than working from a bunch of disparate systems, all apps, productivity tools, and data come together in one unified platform.